Discover the many roles that sugar plays in baking and learn about different kinds of sweeteners.

 Fruit juice concentrates, such as apple juice concentrate, orange juice concentrate, or white grape juice concentrate, are wonderful substitutes for sugar and add interesting flavors as well.
 Juice concentrates are made up of fructose and glucose.
 Use ¾ cup for every cup of white sugar, and decrease the amount of liquid by 3 tablespoons.

 Stevia is a naturally sweet herb that has been used for hundreds of years in South America.
-Since neither the herb nor its powdered form has been approved as a food additive by the FDA, it is available only as a dietary supplement.
+Available as a powder in individual serving-size packets, as a liquid, and as a mix for baking.
+Follow package instructions for ingredient substitutions.

 These sweeteners have been approved by the FDA and are available for home use.
 While they provide a sweet taste, artificial sweeteners lack the browning, tenderizing and moisture-retaining properties of granulated sugar.
 Sucralose is the one sweetener than can be substituted cup-for-cup for granulated sugar in baking.